yamcs/yamcs/docs/server-manual/services/instance/cfdp.rst

 allowConcurrentFileOverwrites (boolean)
     If this option is true, when starting an upload, the CFDP service verifies if an upload witht the same destination filename is ongoing or queued and will raise an error.
 This is done in order to avoid overwriting the same destination file in case of multiple files are uploaded from the yamcs-web.
 Default: ``true``

+pendingAfterCompletion (integer)
+    Number of milliseconds to keep the transaction in memory after completion.
+During this time, the PDUs received belonging to this transaction are still answered.
+Default: 600000 (10 minutes)